Oil and Gas

 More hand safety information can be found at Hand and Finger Injuries.

-The second highest injury within the oil and gas industry occurs from bodily reaction and excretion.
+The second highest injury within the oil and gas industry occurs from bodily reaction and exertion.
 Here are a few tips on how to prevent ergonomic and exertion injuries within the oil and gas industry:

 - Use lifting devices, load leveling devices, carts or dollies when moving heavy and large objects